 Nursing home abuse is truly awful.
 Mistreatment can take on several forms, and the aftermath can be difficult to weather as well.
 The goal is to support victims as best we can so they can recover with minimal emotional scarring.
 With some insight, family members can help their loved one recover from the mental wounds so they can get back to feeling safe in the world.

-If you see a bunch of bruises and cuts scattered all over the body of your loved one, it could be a sign of nursing home abuse.
-A lot of elderly individuals in nursing homes are not able to move around very much.
-Therefore, they should have a difficult time hurting themselves.
+If you see bruises and cuts scattered over the body of your loved one, it could be a sign of nursing home abuse.
+As many elderly persons have limited ability to move on their own, it stands to reason that they should have a difficult time hurting themselves.
 In such persons, bruises and cuts are a clear sign of potential physical abuse.
 If you see them, take action.
 Ask your loved one what happened.
 Talk to the nurses, nursing director and facility administrator.
 And speak with an experienced nursing home abuse lawyer, like Davis & Brusca.

-If you noticed that chronic illnesses are getting worse, this could be a sign of neglect.
-Neglect is a common type of nursing home abuse, and there are situations where the staff might forget to give your loved one his or her medications.
-This could cause his or her condition to get worse, so this is something that you need to consider.
+If your loved one’s chronic illnesses are getting worse, it could be a sign of neglect.
+Neglect is a common type of nursing home abuse.
+When nursing home staff forget to give your loved one his or her medications it may cause their condition to worsen.
+So ask questions.
+Verify that necessary care is being provided.

 There are many forms of signs of nursing home abuse.
 This page has focused on some of the most common.
-As your loved one may suffer a form not covered here, it is important to reach out to a nursing home abuse lawyer in NJ, such as a lawyer from Davis & Brusca Trial Lawyers, who can make sure that the rights of your loved ones are protected.
-You do not have to go through this situation alone.
+As your loved one may suffer a form not covered here, it is important to bring your concerns to a nursing home abuse lawyer in NJ, such as a lawyer from Davis & Brusca, who can help address your unique situation.
+You do not have to go through it alone.

-Extensive injuries, emotional trauma, financial losses, and even death are some of the harms victims and their families may suffer due to nursing home abuse and neglect.
+Extensive injuries, emotional trauma, financial losses, and even death are some of the harms victims and their families suffer due to nursing home abuse and neglect.
 The aftermath can be incredibly challenging.
 You may be left with a vulnerable loved one in need of additional care.
 You may even be left to care for them while searching for an alternative nursing home.
 Davis & Brusca, LLC knows that this is an incredibly difficult time, and we want to help.
 Start by scheduling a consultation with a team member to have your questions answered and map out a clear course of action.
-Take action by scheduling a consultation with our New Jersey nursing home abuse lawyers today.
+Take action and meet with one of our New Jersey nursing home abuse lawyers today.